corbtastik/atlas-osb/README.md

 ## Provision MongoDB Service Instances on Atlas

-Now we're ready to bake :cake: some MongoDB with the Atlas OSB.
+At this point the Atlas OSB is ready to do some mongo baking :cake:...sahweet.
 Let's provision an M10 on each provider.

-Make sure to configure each Service Instance with a valid `serviceClassExternalName` and `servicePlanExternalName` from `svcat marketplace -n atlas`.
+Make sure to configure each Service Instance with valid config from `svcat marketplace -n atlas`.

+* `serviceClassExternalName` - mongodb-atlas-aws...gpc, azure
+* `servicePlanExternalName` - atlas plan name, M10...etc.

-Atlas regionName(s) are named different than public cloud providers.
+**Note:** Atlas regionName(s) are named different than public cloud providers.

 * Mappings
   * [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/)